remijouannet/backup_dir/README.md

 backup_dir
 ==

-This bash program has been made to backup folders, the using is simple
+This bash program has been made to backup directories, the using is simple

 * clone the repo